Resistant Starch in Oats: Soaked vs Cooked vs Overnight

 Conclusion

 Save your steaming hot bowl of oatmeal for a freezing winter day when you just need some comfort.
-But if you are on a mission to heal your gut lining, reduce bloating, and cultivate a thriving microbiome, it is time to embrace the cold soak.
+But if you want to support your gut lining, reduce bloating, and cultivate a thriving microbiome, it is time to embrace the cold soak.

 Switching to overnight oats is arguably the easiest, cheapest, and most delicious dietary tweak you can make for your digestive health.

 Want to know what other everyday foods are secretly packed with prebiotics?
-Don’t forget to download our comprehensive Resistant Starch Foods Chart & Grocery List to discover more gut-healing hacks!
+Don’t forget to download the resistant starch foods chart and grocery list for everyday prebiotic foods beyond oats.

 About Mr. Anh